Fast Reactions and Slow Manifolds: Introduction

 One important question that arises in the study of fast-reaction systems is to rigorously prove the convergence of the system and its solutions towards the fast-reaction limit.
 Different approaches such as energy and entropy methods \cite{Bothe201, skrzeczkowski2022fast}, variational methods \cite{disser2018evolutionary,mielke2021edp, stephan2021edp} or homogenization techniques \cite{meier2010two,cesaroni2017homogenization} have been proposed in recent years.
 Our approach follows a recent geometric viewpoint using dynamical systems methods as introduced in \cite{hummel2022slow} for fast-slow systems.
 Here, the idea is to generalize the theory developed by Fenichel \cite{fenichel1971persistence,fenichel1979geometric} for ODE systems and combine it with techniques for infinite-dimensional Banach spaces cf.~\cite{chow1988invariant,debussche1991inertial, henry2006geometric} and the references therein.
 The challenges and also several applications of this approach can be found in \cite{engel2020blow,engel2021connecting, hummel2022slow}.
-Yet, the case of fast-reaction system is not covered by the results in~\cite{hummel2022slow} and here we cover this case.
+Yet, the case of fast-reaction system is not covered by the results in~\cite{hummel2022slow}, which is the main focus of this work.
 More precisely, the fast-reaction evolution equations analyzed in this work are the following